-- (a)(1) Designated Camping Areas: - Dayboard Nine, Black Canyon and Medicine Creek Campgrounds, Barry's Landing tents only - Afterbay Campground North & South, Horseshoe Bend Campground tents or RVs
+(a)(1) Designated Camping Areas:

-- Trail Creek Campground tents or hard-sided camping trailers; in designated areas only, with self-contained black and gray water only - The following Parking Areas are restricted to one available parking space: Afterbay Boat Ramp, Barry's Landing (gravel area only), and North Kane Access, Horseshoe Bend, and Ok-A-Beh upper parking lot- hard-sided camping trailers with self contained black and gray water only. - Camping/Parking on the Ok-A-Beh Helipad is prohibited.
+- Dayboard Nine, Black Canyon and Medicine Creek Campgrounds, Barry's Landing tents only - Afterbay Campground North & South, Horseshoe Bend Campground tents or RVs - Trail Creek Campground tents or hard-sided camping trailers; in designated areas only, with self-contained black and gray water only - Overnight camping is prohibited at all marina parking areas and boat ramps. - Camping/Parking on the Ok-A-Beh Helipad is prohibited.

-Determination: There are limited locations and opportunities for camping within the Bighorn Canyon.
-Trailer parking in marina locations are limited and cause conflicts with camping and parking requirements.
-Space limits are intended to prevent conflicts between trailer parking and camping.
+Determination: Park campsites are no longer free within the park.
+Camping is restricted to established campsites only in designated camping areas.
+All campsites have picnic tables, toilet facilities and trash service.

 - (a)(2) Common Corrals-The area just east are designated camping areas for persons with livestock.
-Other campers may be allowed, if not in use by visitors with livestock, but must give way if visitors with livestock arrive later. - (a)(3) Backcountry Camping is allowed below the high water mark of 3640 feet elevation or along underdeveloped areas of Bighorn Lake. - (b)(9) Camping is limited to a maximum of 30 days per calendar year per person.
+Other campers may be allowed, if not in use by visitors with livestock, but must give way if visitors with livestock arrive later. - (a)(3) Backcountry camping is allowed below the high water mark of 3640 feet elevation or along underdeveloped areas of Bighorn Lake. - (b)(9) Camping is limited to a maximum of 30 days per calendar year per person.
 No more than 14 consecutive days may be spent at any one campground between May 15 and October 15 each year.
-Campers or tents may not be left unattended for more than 24 hours. - (d)(1) All food and coolers must be kept in a vehicle, vessel, hard-sided camping unit or, where available, park-provided bear-proof storage boxes, when not in use (Horseshoe Bend excepted).
+Campers or tents may not be left unattended for more than 24 hours. - (d)(1) All food and coolers must be kept in a vehicle, vessel, hard-sided camping unit or, where available, park-provided bear-proof storage boxes, when not in.

-Determination: Animals are attracted to food that is not secured.
-Securing food minimizes human versus wildlife conflicts and protects wildlife.
-Food Storage boxes are provided at campgrounds for visitor use.
+Determination: Animals are attracted to food and other scented items that are not secured.
+Securing these items minimizes human versus wildlife conflicts and protects wildlife.
+Bear-proof storage boxes are provided at some park campgrounds for visitor use.